 Sometimes, successful people rise from the ashes of tragedy.
-Eddie Rickenbacker, America’s most successful World War I ace, was one such person.
+Eddie Rickenbacker was one such person.
 Rickenbacker lived a fascinating life highlighted by great feats of courage, dedication, and multiple brushes with death.

 He soon established himself as a fearless young driver with multiple accidents and close calls.
 In 1914 in Daytona, Florida, young Eddie entered a race and set a then-world record of an impressive 134 miles per hour.
 By the time of World War I, he was one of American’s top race car drivers.

-In 1916, Rickenbacker was on a racing tour when he had a chance meeting with aviation pioneer Glenn Martin.
+Then, in 1916, Rickenbacker had a chance meeting with aviation pioneer Glenn Martin.
 Martin flew Rickenbacker in an airplane, and he was hooked.

-A year later, Eddie Rickenbacker joined the U.S. Army after America officially entered World War I. The Army used Rickenbacker as a mechanic and automobile driver on Gen. John J. Pershing’s staff, but he quickly lent his talents to the fledgling U.S. Army Air Service.
+After America officially entered World War I in 1917, Eddie Rickenbacker immediately joined the army as a mechanic and automobile driver for Gen. John J. Pershing.
+However, he quickly switched his sights to the fledgling U.S. Army Air Service.

 “I learned pretty fast.
 Long practice in driving a racing car at 100 miles per hour gives first-class training in control and in judging distances at high speed, and helps tremendously in getting motor sense, which is rather the feel of rather than the sound of it,” he said.
 “This is a part of the physical equipment of handling an airplane, and it makes a lot of difference.”

 During training, Eddie Rickenbacker perfected maneuvers and flying techniques that allowed him to get as close to the enemy as possible before firing at them.
-Over time, he earned the respect of his peers not only because of his own abilities but because he earned more and more victories in the air.
+Now, it was time to show his abilities in the field.

 Eddie Rickenbacker’s secret was simple: “The experienced fighting pilot does not take unnecessary risk.
 His business is to shoot down enemy planes, not get shot down.”